 Hitting his peak at a time when the hobby was big into experimenting, there are a lot of flashy Frank Thomas cards out there.
 Actually, there are a lot of different Frank Thomas cards, period.
 These range from cheap base cards in overproduced sets to modern hits that come with autographs and memorabilia pieces.
 Collectors have literally thousands to choose from.

-Below is a list of 20 (and change) of some of the best and most iconic Frank Thomas cards of all-time.
+Below is a list of some of the best and most iconic Frank Thomas cards of all-time.
 While value certainly comes into play, it's definitely not the sole criteria.

 Top Frank Thomas Cards

 Shop for specific cards using the eBay listings below.